LaurentMazare/tch-rs/README.md

 The [pretrained-models  example](https://github.com/LaurentMazare/tch-rs/tree/master/examples/pretrained-models/main.rs)
 illustrates how to use some pre-trained computer vision model on an image.
-The weights - which have been extracting from the PyTorch implementation - can be downloaded here [resnet18.ot](https://github.com/LaurentMazare/ocaml-torch/releases/download/v0.1-unstable/resnet18.ot).
+The weights - which have been extracted from the PyTorch implementation - can be downloaded here [resnet18.ot](https://github.com/LaurentMazare/ocaml-torch/releases/download/v0.1-unstable/resnet18.ot).

-Running the example can then be run via the following command:
+The example can then be run via the following command:
 ```bash
 cargo run --example pretrained-models -- resnet18.ot tiger.jpg
 ```